rundeck/rundeck/docs/en/09-api/01-chapter10.md

 * Otherwise, if only one file defines regexes, the URL must match one of them.
 * Otherwise if no regexes are defined in either file, the URL is rejected.

-Multiple regexes can be specified in those config files by adding muliple properties:
+Multiple regexes can be specified in those config files by adding multiple properties:

     project.resources.allowedURL.0=^http://myserver:9090/resources/.*$
     project.resources.allowedURL.1=^http://server2:9090/resources/.*$